minio/docs/source/developers/file-transfer-protocol.rst

    See the :mc-cmd:`minio server --ftp` and :mc-cmd:`minio server --sftp` for details on using these flags to start the MinIO service.
    To connect to the an ftp port with TLS (``FTPS``), pass the ``tls-private-key`` and ``tls-public-cert`` keys and values, as well, unless using the MinIO default TLS keys.

-   The output of the command should returns a response that includes something like the following:
+   The output of the command should return a response that resembles the following:

    .. code-block:: shell

       MinIO FTP Server listening on :8021
       MinIO SFTP Server listening on :8022

-2. Use your preferred ftp client to connect to the MinIO deployment with the user whose policies you want to use to access buckets and objects.
+2. Use your preferred ftp client to connect to the MinIO deployment.
+   You must connect as a user whose :ref:`policies <minio-policy>` allow access to the desired buckets and objects.

    The specifics of connecting to the MinIO deployment depend on your FTP client.
    Refer to the documentation for your client.